Fielschmidt Siblings: Willie, Joseph, Stephanie, Louise, and Hugo

 Leopold Fielschmidt, undated.
 Courtesy of his grandson, Dr. Wayne Fieldsmith.
 Leopold died in July 1923, succumbing to a heat wave in Dallas.

 In 1912, 14-year-old Willie returned to his father.
-He died in 1928, survived by his wife and infant son.
+He died in 1928, survived by his wife, the former Mamie Lipshy, and infant son.
 Joseph, who served as a Big Brother and won the B’nai B’rith golden watch fob for earning the greatest number of Golden City cards in 1919, remained in the Home until his 1920 graduation from Newman School.
 He later moved to California where he lived his wife and son.

 Joe Fielschmidt, 1920